florianpfleiderer/coffee-app/README.md

 The Axios Library is used for API Requests.
 We are using the yarn package manager (-> please don't run any npm or other package manager commands)

+## Flask
+Please initiate virtual environment with the name 'venv' to use yarn start-api.
+'''cd api'''
+'''python3 -m venv venv'''

+Please run (to install all requirements in your virtual environment):
+'''pip install -r requirements.txt'''

 ## installing Librarys
 ```
 yarn add <name>